mobizt/FirebaseClient/README.md

 If async result was destroyed (destructed or not existed) before it was used by async task handler, the danglig pointer problem will be occurred.

+Note that, the async client object used in authentication task shoul be defined globally as it is async task.

 ### Basic Example